Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Proposed Estimator

-{Here, we assume that there is a pre-specified positive scalar $M$, such that there exists an optimal solution $\hat{\B\Theta}$ to \eqref{eqn:L0L2} that satisfies all of its off-diagonal entries have absolute values no smaller than $M$, i.e. for any $i<j\in[p]$, $|\hat\theta_{ij}|\leq M$.
-One can refer to \cite{bertsimas2016best,xie2020scalable} for a discussion on how to estimate $M$ in practice, in the context of sparse regression. } In Section~\ref{sec:comp}, we present \ourmethod, a custom algorithm for solving Problem~\eqref{eqn:mio}.
+Here, we assume that there is a pre-specified positive scalar $M$ (the Big-M parameter), such that there exists an optimal solution $\hat{\B\Theta}$ to \eqref{eqn:L0L2} that satisfies all of its off-diagonal entries have absolute values no than $M$, i.e. for any $i<j\in[p]$, $|\hat\theta_{ij}|\leq M$.
+We note that as long as $\lambda_2>0$, the BnB framework we discuss below can also be applied with $M=\infty$.
+Additionally, as long as the Big-M value $M$ is finite, our BnB algorithms can be applied for any value of $\lambda_2 \geq 0$.
+Our approximate solvers on the other hand, apply directly to formulation~\eqref{eqn:L0L2} for $\lambda_0, \lambda_2 \geq 0$ (in particular, we can have $\lambda_2=0$ and/or $M=\infty$ in Problem~\eqref{eqn:mio}).
+A practical way to choose a value of $M$ is by using the solution from our approximate solver.
+We discuss the choice of the Big-M parameter $M$ for Problem~\eqref{eqn:mio} in our numerical experiments in Appendix~\ref{app:num-details}.
+Additionally, in the Appendix~\ref{app:bigm} we perform ablation studies with different choices of $M$.
+We also refer to \cite{bertsimas2016best,xie2020scalable,hazimeh2020sparse} for additional discussions on how to estimate $M$ in practice, in the context of sparse regression.
+In Section~\ref{sec:comp}, we discuss our custom algorithms (both approximate and exact) for solving Problem~\eqref{eqn:mio}.